-As Officials Assess Damage, Macron Aims For 5-Year Renovation Of Notre Dame
+Paris Holds Vigil To Mourn Notre Dame Fire Damage, Macron Vows Swift Reconstruction

 God bless him! #notredame #france pic.twitter.com/zwSq2seI3Q

-Built on Île de la Cité in the 4th arrondissement, with its rib vaults and flying buttresses Notre Dame is widely considered to embody the best of French Gothic architecture.
+Built on Île de la Cité in the 4th arrondissement, with its rib vaults and flying buttresses, Notre Dame is widely considered to embody the best of French Gothic architecture.

-As the centuries have unfurled, Notre Dame has survived other disasters.
-Even as the monarchy fell, Notre Dame withstood extensive damage inflicted during the French revolution.
+Notre Dame has survived other disasters over the centuries.
+Even as the monarchy fell, Notre Dame withstood extensive damage inflicted during the French Revolution.

 Notre Dame is one of the world’s great treasures, and we’re thinking of the people of France in your time of grief.
 It’s in our nature to mourn when we see history lost – but it’s also in our nature to rebuild for tomorrow, as strong as we can. pic.twitter.com/SpMEvv1BzB— Barack Obama (@BarackObama) April 15, 2019

 And it has drawn visitors in droves.
-The cathedral says it welcomes 13 million of them a year, an average of 30,000 people a day.
+The cathedral says it welcomes 13 million a year, an average of 30,000 people a day.

-As people across the world watched stunned and helpless while the cathedral went up in flames, those who had gazed upon it in person posted their personal memories and images on social media.
+As people around the world watched as the cathedral went up in flames, those who had gazed upon it in person posted their memories and images on social media.

 They have also been invited to contribute to the cathedral's rebuilding.
 Several GoFundMe pages have sprung up.